-Before semen collection, boars are received and housed in a quarantine barn for approximately 30 to 35 days, usually in individual stalls or pens.
+Before semen collection, boars are received and housed in a quarantine facility for approximately 30 to 35 days, usually in individual stalls or pens.
 Estimate the feeding level by the energy requirement for maintenance and body weight gain (ARC, 1981; Close and Roberts, 1993).
-Table F1 shows the feeding levels for boars during quarantine estimated by the PIC® Optimum Boar Feeding Tool (Please click here).
+Table F1 shows the feeding levels for boars during quarantine estimated by the PIC® Optimum Boar Feeding tool (contact the PIC Technical Services team for more information).
 The first few days in quarantine feed intake will be lower due to transportation stress.
-Do not feed more than 5 lbs for the first few days after arrival, then gradually increase to the desired feeding level by the end of the quarantine.
+Do not feed more than 2.3 kg for the first few days after arrival, then gradually increase to the desired feeding level by the end of the quarantine.